 A rather interesting pattern that one will notice is the emergence of duplicate heroes.
 While this is not something new, as anyone who is an avid fan of the comics will notice, the fact that we’re seeing the emergence of these heroes is indicative of more than just the end of a phase.
 In the comics, the duplicates existed almost in tandem with their original renditions, often having some form of clash or another.

 But it’s different in the shows from what we’ve seen so far.
-For one thing, Red Vision is more or less gone and so is Captain America.
+For one thing, Red Vision is more or less gone and so is the original Captain America.

 The duplicates are already being thrust into kind of successor roles and despite all the villainy we expect from them, it’s very clear that they are having personal struggles and are not inherently bad or evil.
 The blip has left a big void that needs to be filled and these duplicate heroes will play an important role in fixing the void.

-Episode 1 of The Falcon and The Winter Soldier was certainly interesting.
+The Falcon and The Winter Soldier has certainly been an interesting journey.
 It has stayed truer to the comics than most other MCU content but with just enough changes to bring us some fresh and solid content.
-There is no doubt that we will miss the sincere and earnest Captain America now that he has moved on, but just the characters of The Falcon and The Winter Soldiers are interesting enough to keep us intrigued.
-Indeed, it will be fascinating to see what the second Marvel show of 2021 has to bring to the table.
-Until then, stay tuned!
+There is no doubt that we will miss the sincere and earnest Steve Roger rendition of Captain America now that he has moved on, but it is undeniable that Sam Wilson is more in tune with the beat of the times.
+Indeed, the second Marvel show of 2021 has been an amazing game-changer and we look forward to what Marvel brings us next.